Veterans Day is a U.S. federal holiday observed each year on Nov. 11 to honor and remember all who have served in the armed forces.

 "We know that difficulties will always arise in life transitions, and we are here to help in any way possible," says Naomi Hogan '20, who served as a senior airman in the U.S. Air Force.

-Through meetings, group dinners, familly barbeques and occasional trips, the Student Veterans Group has fostered an environment that provides members not only with support but lasting friiendships.
+Through meetings, group dinners, family barbeques and occasional trips, the Student Veterans Group has fostered an environment that provides members not only with support but lasting friendships.
 At the College's commencement ceremony, membership in the group is noted with a special stole, as well as a group patch.